rocky-linux/documentation/en/rocky/8/guides/RL_mirroring_lsyncd.md

 Breaking down this file a bit:

-* the "logfile" and "statusFile" will be auto created when the service starts.
+* The "logfile" and "statusFile" will be automatically created when the service starts.
-* the "statusInterval" is the number of seconds to wait before writing to the statusFile.
+* The "statusInterval" is the number of seconds to wait before writing to the statusFile.
 * "maxProcesses" is the number of processes lsyncd is allowed to spawn.
 Honestly, unless you are running this on a super busy machine, 1 process is enough.
 * In the sync section "default.rsyncssh" says to use rsync over ssh
-* the "source=" is the directory path we are syncing from
+* The "source=" is the directory path we are syncing from.
-* the "host=" is our target machine that we are syncing to
+* The "host=" is our target machine that we are syncing to.
-* the "excludeFrom=" tells lsyncd where the eclusions file is.
+* The "excludeFrom=" tells lsyncd where the eclusions file is.
 It must exist, but can be empty.
-* the "targetdir=" is the target directory we are sending to.
+* The "targetdir=" is the target directory we are sending files to.
 In most cases this will be equal to the source, but not always.
-* then we have the "rsync =" section and these are the options that we are running rsync with
+* Then we have the "rsync =" section, and these are the options that we are running rsync with.
-* finally we have the "ssh =" section and this specifies the SSH port that is listening on the target machine.
+* Finally we have the "ssh =" section, and this specifies the SSH port that is listening on the target machine.

-If we were adding one or more directories to sync, then you need to include the entire "sync" section including all the opening and closing brackets for each directory.
+If you are adding more than one directory to sync, then you need to repeat the entire "sync" section including all the opening and closing brackets for each directory.

 ## The lsyncd.exclude File